notbeer/Gametest-API-Wrapper/README.md

 ## About The Project

-  GameTest Framework wrapper basically provides you with a lot of classes and utils for you to work with.
-This will make your life easier, while working with the GameTest Framework API.
+  Gametest API Wrapper will provide you with a lot of classes and methods for you to use.
+There be a lot of useful custom methods for you to use.
+There are also classes like Database.
+Gametest API doesn't come with a Database as of now, so I have added a way for you to easily store and get access to the data.
+There are a lot more stuff in this library!

 ### Built With